vdanielb/ideas/README.md

 ## Browser-based video game

 # Startup Ideas
+## Fine-tuned AI Tutor (ChatGPT sucks)
+- A personal, digital tutor for every individual student (https://www.youtube.com/watch?v=7vsCAM17O-M)
+- Problem: AI tutors are a cool idea.
+But rn ChatGPT kinda sucks at teaching.
+When you ask it a question, it assumes some pre-requisite knowledge, chunks its explanations to sub-sections, over-summarizes.
+But true learning (like from a teacher) usually involves building foundational understanding.
+It requires clear chain of thought (instead of sub-sections), and in-depth explanations (no summarizing).
+- Solution: an LLM specially trained to give those in-depth lectures to you.
 ## Myworkday for Indo
 - Problem: applying to jobs in Indo sucks.
 Some of them have custom forms (which have bad performance), some you have to email, some don't even post online.
 - Solution: myworkday but for Indo.
 Myworkday sucks too but at least it's standardized and the performance is good.